ParinyaPersonal/custom-enchanted-bedrock/README.md

 # CustomEnchanted Class for Minecraft Bedrock Edition
-The CustomEnchanted class is a TypeScript and JavaScript class that provides dynamic property management.
-It allows you to store and manage properties with keys and values of various types, such as strings, numbers, booleans, and objects.
-The class also provides methods for interacting with these properties.
+The CustomEnchanted class is a TypeScript and JavaScript class that provides utilities for managing custom enchanted items in a Minecraft Bedrock server.
+It allows users to create, apply, retrieve, and remove custom enchantments from items.

 * Updated: 2024-04-29
 * Min Version: 1.20.80